 Amy Style Calligraphy

-In 2013, I created Amy Style calligraphy for Philadelphia bride Amy’s envelope/escort card calligraphy.
-This calligraphy style is the most popular on the TPK site.
-Both right- and left-handed beginners enjoy this style because there’s no right-leaning slant to it!
-Not having to focus on making a slant reduces the dip pen calligraphy learning curve.
+In 2013, I created Amy Style calligraphy for Philadelphia bride Amy’s envelope calligraphy.
+This modern calligraphy style is the most popular on the TPK site.
+Both right- and left-handed beginners enjoy this style because there’s no slant to it!
+Not having to focus on making a slant reduces the learning curve.

-If you’d like to try out Amy Style calligraphy, you can download a free basic worksheet by clicking here.
+If you’d like to try out Amy Style calligraphy, you can get a free basic worksheet by clicking here.

 Note: The Amy Style calligraphy worksheet has an optional video course component that you can add on to enhance your learning experience.
 The video course walks you through exactly how to write each letter and word in the worksheet and includes bonus information.